agapeopenscience/OLS-6-Ireland/README.md

 ## Roadmap

 - [x] Create the community repository
-- [x] Create the Roadmap
+- [x] Create the roadmap
 - [x] Create the vision statement
-- [x] Create the Code of conduct
+- [x] Create the code of conduct
-- [x] Create the Contributor guidelines
+- [x] Create the contributor guidelines
 - [x] Create the README file
-- [ ] Add Additional Templates w/ Examples
+- [ ] Add additional templates w/ examples
 - [ ] Update the repository with the future plans
 - [ ] Agape project details
     - [ ] Agape blog